charleston76/simpleSalesforceDevops/README.md

 Despite the activities done here are a little bit different of this one, you can [check on this trailhead](https://trailhead.salesforce.com/content/learn/modules/git-and-git-hub-basics) some steps very similar that  could be a good starting point, since the real one I was looking for (related with CI/CD), is not available anymore (at least, I have not found).

 Well, we'll do deployments directly with pull request, passing by the following environments:
-1. Scratch orgs (CI);
+1. Developer orgs (CI);
 1. Developer orgs (UAT as CD), and...
 1. Over again in developer org mimicking an production org.

-Of course, instead of scratches and developer orgs, you'll be able to do the same on sandboxes and production orgs, etc, and instead of work with just pull requests, you also can use pushes and etc.
+Of course, instead of developer orgs, you'll be able to do the same on sandboxes and production orgs.
+And also instead of work with just pull requests, you also can use pushes and etc.

 And for sure, you maybe have an QA environment, before arriving the UAT environment...
 Because you know, the life is not that easy.